ChrisYangTW/ShowMePrompt/README.md

 ```

 ## Executable
-Just use py2app or py2exe to convert it into an executable file for Mac or Windows.
+You can use pyinstaller, py2app, py2exe to convert the code into an executable file that is compatible with the system.
+If you are using the Mac M-processor series, I have already converted it using pyinstaller and placed it in [release](https://github.com/ChrisYangTW/ShowMePrompt/releases).

 ## Usage
 ![usage](examples/usage.png)